The EGS Program™

 Access and download the EGS case studies

-CGD hosts the EGS case studies on our partner website, Agrilinks.
+EGS case studies are hosted on our partner website, Agrilinks.
 Agrilinks is funded under the USAID Feed The Future program and is focused on achieving agriculture-led food security through knowledge sharing.

 In total, the project team profiled ten EGS systems – five studies on roots, tubers, and bananas; two on pulses; and three on rice.
 The case studies produced stand-alone presentations, which are available for review, as well as a project overview, can be found through the button below.